Learn something new every day

 As the trails or landscape changes, so do the cairns.
 In fact, people are continually adding to these rock piles.
 However, it’s important that people understand what they’re looking at.
 It’s not always just a pile of rocks.
 For instance, the larger stones on top are often situated in a distinct manner, usually indicating a turn.

 There are many types of stone cairns.
 The most basic cairn consists of a single stack of small, loose stones.
 There are also more complex cairns that include strategic balancing of large rocks over small ones.
-Older, prehistoric stone cairns contain several different designs.
+Older, prehistoric cairns contain several different designs.
 However, they all generally occur in groups that are sporadically placed.

 There are also stone cairns that can range in size from a few small stones to hundreds of large ones.
 Boulder cairns include small and medium sized stones in addition to large and even extra-large boulders.
 A good example of this type of cairn construction is that of Stonehenge.
 Cairns not only vary in building technique but also with the choice of stone used.
-Oftentimes, stone cairns are constructed with rocks that are indigenous to that particular area.
+Often, cairns are constructed with rocks that are indigenous to that particular area.

 Stone cairns are also constructed as interesting art forms or focal points.
 Stacked rock piles or balanced sculptures in the garden or landscape can provide the prefect opportunity for people to reflect on nature’s beauty.
-Whatever the reason for stone cairn construction, these unique rock piles seem to serve their purpose well.
+Whatever the reason for cairn construction, these unique rock piles seem to serve their purpose well.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!